-In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)."
-This ASU amends the existing accounting standards for leases to increase transparency and comparability among organizations.
+In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)" ("ASC 842").
+The FASB also issued several subsequent updates to provide improvements to the new guidance.
+ASC 842 amends the existing accounting standards for leases to increase transparency and comparability among organizations.
 The new guidance requires a lessee to recognize a lease right-of-use asset and related lease liability for most leases, including those classified as operating leases under current GAAP.
-The ASU also changes the definition of a lease and requires expanded quantitative and qualitative disclosures for both lessees and lessors.
-We have planned and commenced our implementation of the new guidance.
+ASC 842 also changes the definition of a lease and requires expanded quantitative and qualitative disclosures for both lessees and lessors.
+We are in the process of implementing ASC 842.
 We have accumulated our lease contracts and are aggregating them into a lease software platform.
-We are also assessing non-lease contracts for inclusion of embedded leases as well as updating our policies and controls and establishing appropriate presentation and disclosure changes resulting from the new guidance.
-While our implementation plan is still ongoing, management's assessment based on our current portfolio of leases, including vessel charters, is that our assets and liabilities will increase by a significant amount as we recognize right-of-use assets and lease liabilities on our balance sheet upon our adoption of this ASU.
+We are also assessing non-lease contracts for inclusion of embedded leases, updating our policies and controls and establishing appropriate presentation and disclosure changes resulting from the new guidance.
+While our implementation plan is still ongoing, management's assessment based on our current portfolio of leases, including vessel charters, is that our assets and liabilities will increase by a significant amount as we recognize right-of-use assets and lease liabilities on our balance sheet upon our adoption of ASC 842.
 We do not expect the new guidance to have any significant impact on our earnings or cash flows.
-We will adopt the ASU on its effective date in the first quarter of 2019.
+We will adopt ASC 842 by applying the new guidance in the first quarter of 2019 and recognizing a cumulative-effect adjustment to the opening balance of retained earnings.